heeeyMan/OnlineShopTestApp/README.md

 # OnlineShopTestApp
-This is a test application where I demonstrate screen layout skills
+This is a test application where I demonstrate my skills in android development